- Travel and Places»

 The words Aap Kaise ho means "How are you" and the other phrase Bahut Accha is the reply that you will give and it means "I am fine," another common way to greet people and start the conversation.

 Krupya means "Please" in English.
-It can be used in polite request or to question someone.
+It can be used to politely request or to question someone.
 It can also be used as an alternative to "Excuse me."

 5) Alvida...Phir Milenge